Infinit-O/airbyte/airbyte-integrations/connectors/source-zoho-desk/WTF.md

 * The `dashboards/createdTickets` set of endpoints requires a `groupBy` param, and a `duration` param. `duration` is very clearly an enum but the list of valid values is not visible in the documentation. `groupBy=date` and `duration=LAST_7_DAYS` are the settings used in testing.
 * `dashboards/ticketResolutionTime` response has a different shape from everything else in the API.
 * `dashboards/ticketREsolutionTIme`, like a number of other endpoints, breaks my pagination, and I don't know if its worth fixing in this particular case.
+* `communityTopicTypes/` was 404'ing when I tested it yesterday, but now responds properly after adding the `Desk.community.READ` scope to the token.
+I suspect that a lot of the other "missing" API endpoints are simply 404'ing because I don't have the right scope.
+* `communityModeration/` was 404'ing when I tested it yesterday, but now responds properly after adding the `Desk.community.READ` scope to the token.
+I suspect that a lot of the other "missing" API endpoints are simply 404'ing because I don't have the right scope.

 * It's worth noting that the error messages indicating that I'm not authorized to access something are not consistent and don't indicate if I'm missing scopes (unlikely, according to documentation) or if my account simply isn't authorized.
+* I suspect that many of the "missing" APIs in the checklist are 404'ing simply because I'm providing the incorrect scope.
+I will have to go back and check.